E!: E! HD

 E!
 HD is a high definition simulcast feed of E! launched on December 8, 2008, in Comcast's default 1080i resolution format.
 Currently, the network's entire original programming roster post-2010 is carried in high definition, along with most films.
 Available on the vast majority of pay television providers, it is downscaled at the provider headend level to provide a standard definition equivalent for those systems.

 During E!'s run as a broadcast service in Canada, the E!
 Ontario version of the service until the December 2008 discontinuation of the E! broadcast television system was available in HD over Hamilton, Ontario-based CHCH-TV (channel 11) on its channel 18 ATSC digital signal, though the majority of E!'s programming outside American primetime series before the shutdown of the television system was not available in the format.

 E!
 Online

 E!
 Online is the online arm of E!, featuring live updates on entertainment news stories; the website includes an online-only entertainment news bulletin titled E!
 News Now, which is updated each weekday.
 The website also provides live streaming video of major red carpet events including movie premieres and award shows such as the Academy Awards and the Emmys, along with some blogs involving shows such as The Soup.
 Columnists featured on the website include Kristin dos Santos (the "Watch with Kristin" television blog), Ted Casablanca ("The Awful Truth" gossip blog), and Marc Malkin (writer of an eponymous gossip blog and host of a daily video blog on the site).
+The website was ranked among the best of 1998 by Entertainment Weekly.

 As part of the rebrand of the cable channel on July 9, 2012, EOnline.com was redesigned for HTML5, including tablet and mobile devices.